 Can You Get a Protection Order for Stalking?

-Yes—where the stalking occurs in a domestic or family relationship, you can seek a Domestic Violence Protection Order (DVO) in the Magistrates Court.
+Yes—where the stalking occurs in a domestic or family relationship, you can seek a Domestic Violence Order (DVO) in the Magistrates Court.
 A DVO can include conditions such as:

 No contact (including digital contact)